Coping and Caregiving for Someone With Chronic GVHD

 Solving Problems

-Solving problems with your loved one can take patience and practice.
-However, good problem solving skills can have a positive impact on managing a serious illness.
-When you build problem solving skills, you can also feel less stress.
+Solving problems with a loved one can take patience and practice.
+However, good problem-solving skills can have a positive impact on managing a serious illness.
+Building problem-solving skills may also allow those involved to feel less stress.
 One of the most important ways to solve problems is to not do it alone.
-Solve problems together with your partner.
+Solve problems together with a partner and other loved ones.

-There are different models you can use to develop problem solving skills.
+There are different models to develop problem-solving skills.
 One such model is COPE (Creativity, Optimism, Planning and Expert Information).
 COPE was created by experts for families coping with a serious illness.
-Some practical tips included in this model are:
+Some practical tips include:

 • Write down or discuss the general situation.

-• Get the expert info that you’ll need to solve the problem.
+• Get the expert information needed to solve the problem.

 • Brainstorm a list of creative solutions.